mlapido/turinium/README.md

 # Turinium: Empowering Intelligent Systems

-Turinium is a Python framework designed to streamline software development by reducing boilerplate code and providing utility functions for database connections, logging, error handling, and configuration management.
+Turinium is a Python framework designed to streamline software development by reducing boilerplate code and providing utility functions for database connections, logging, sending e-mails, error handling, and configuration management.
 Inspired by the pioneering work of Alan Turing, Turinium aims to empower intelligent systems for modern developers.

 ## Table of Contents